haowulab/haowulab.github.io/pages/research.md

 I am a computational biologist/bioinformatician with formal training in biostatistics.
-My research has been mainly focused on developing statistical methods and computational tools for analyzing and interpreting biological or clinical data.
+My research has been mainly focused on developing statistical methods and computational tools for analyzing and interpreting large-scale biological or clinical data, in particlar the high-throughput omics data.
 <br>

 At this moment, I spent most of my time on developing methods and tools for